awsdocs/aws-batch-user-guide/doc_source/compute_resource_AMIs.md

 Required

 + A modern Linux distribution that's running at least version 3\.10 of the Linux kernel on an HVM virtualization type AMI\.
+Windows containers are not supported\.
 **Important**
 Multi\-node parallel jobs can only run on compute resources that were launched on an Amazon Linux instance with the `ecs-init` package installed\.
 We recommend that you use the default Amazon ECS optimized AMI when you create your compute environment\.
 You can do this by not specifying a custom AMI\.
 For more information, see [Multi\-node Parallel Jobs](multi-node-parallel-jobs.md)\.
 + The Amazon ECS container agent\.
 We recommend that you use the latest version\.
 For more information, see [Installing the Amazon ECS Container Agent](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-install.html) in the *Amazon Elastic Container Service Developer Guide*\.